gemadam/SE-final-project/README.md

 > **User** - The regular user of the program.
 User wants to perform the operation of folder flattening.
 User is expected to have basic knowledge about program and file system.
 It is assumed that user has proper access levels to folders on which program will execute.

+> **Logger** - Service that performs write opertion to '*.flattening.log' file.
+It logs all events that may occur during program execution.

+> **File system** - File system on which program operates.

 ### Use case

 The program is expected to move all files from one folder hierarchy to another.
 Files in destination directory should have names that will allow to identify them.
 After operation of flattening the log file can be found inside destination directory.
 Log file contains all of the informations about the files that were copied to destination directory.
 Example of the line from the log file looks like this: